throughputer/grafword-sso-tutorial/README.md

 - Build your app based on this code.
 - By default the app talks to Grafword SSO (`https://login.grafword.com`).

-## Using Grafword on your Existing App

-Or, if you have an existing Node.js web application (e.g., `https://yourApp.com`), follow the steps below.

 ## Getting a client_id

 Every app that signs in with Grafword has to be registered with Grafword.